scris/learn-cs224n/README.md

 This is the place where I store things involved in my journey learning CS224N (Winter 2023) in the summer of 2024.

 The majority of the recorded resources are in English.
 However, some of the resources might be in Chinese.

+Assignments may not be directly runnable.
+Before running them, please download 2023 code for datasets parts with reference of .gitignore file.

 ## Learning Record